levsero/test_embed/doc/api_new.md

 Identifies an end-user to Zendesk.

-If you have access to your end user's name and email use perform identify to pass the details their details to your Zendesk Support account.
+If you have access to your end-user's name and email use perform identify to pass the details to your Zendesk Support account.

 If the user's email doesn't already exist in your Zendesk Support account, a new user record with those details is created.